 Communicating the need for change

 We also became integrated into the ISA ‘identity’ workstream and developed a communications strategy that would educate every ISA employee on the Cultural and Behavioural Change Programme.
-We focused on driving awareness so that when it was time to start embedding behavioural change, the workforce were onboard.
+We focused on driving awareness so that when it was time to start embedding organisational culture change, the workforce were onboard.

 Our strategy started with a Credo – a statement that established the ISA’s purpose – that would provide common-ground for all colleagues to work towards.
 From here we devised a proposition that would guide the Cultural and Behavioural Change Programme of ‘Together we will…’.
 This was finished by galvanising statements such as ‘make excellence a standard’, ‘make things happen’ and ‘be the best infrastructure delivery team’ and this campaign was rolled out across the Sellafield site on posters, lanyard cards, banner stands, presentation templates, the Credo launch film, and the site induction film.